 Your accountable GP

-Our contract with NHS England requires us by 31st March 2016 to advise you of your named 'accountable GP'.
+Our contract with NHS England requires us to advise you of your named 'accountable GP'.
 The named individual is the GP designated to take overall responsibility for your care at the Practice ensuring that services are offered and delivered to you at the appropriate time.

 You will recall that when you registered with us you were also allocated a 'registered GP', and having discussed this matter with our patient reference group, there was strong support for not confusing patients advising them of another named individual; when most people are happy with the way we offer both continuity of care and choice of clinician to our patients.